illuminairy-ai/snowflake-ai/README.md

 Snowflake-AI
 =======

 *Snowflake_AI* is a Snowflake-centric **Enterprise AI/ML** framework with the tight integration of popular Python data science libraries, e.g., *Pandas*, *Scikit-Learn*, *Pytorch*, *MLFlow*, *Tensorflow*, etc. This project simplifies the process of integrating your company's Snowflake data securely with those popular libraries, making it easier to develop *Snowflake AI* applications leveraging *Snowpark* and other Snowflake ML capabilities to deploy machine learning models in the production environment following the standard MLOps process and enterprise security and governance.
-Currently, this framework supports OAuth (Authorization Code flow, Device Code flow, etc.) and SAML SSO Snowflake Connection, Streamlit and Notebook Apps development framework, build-in light-weigth MLOps pipelines and initial *Snowpandas* feature engineering APIs.
+Currently, this framework supports OAuth (Authorization Code flow, Device Code flow, Client Credentials flow, etc.) and SAML SSO Snowflake Connection, Streamlit and Notebook Apps development framework, build-in light-weigth MLOps pipelines and initial *Snowpandas* feature engineering APIs.

 Installation